-301-314-7682 counseling.umd.edu/ads
+301-314-7682 ads.umd.edu

 The Accessibility and Disability Service (ADS) facilitates the establishment of reasonable accommodations for qualified individuals.
-For assistance in obtaining accommodations, contact the Accessibility & Disability Service (ADS) at 301-314-7682, or adsfrontdesk@umd.edu.
+For assistance in obtaining accommodations, contact the Accessibility & Disability Service (ADS) at 301-314-7682, or adsfront-desk@umd.edu.